mikeulicny/FPGA-neural-networks/README.md

 This study proves that scaling up the threashold gates to accept entire vectors from neural networks would allow a chip to be built that contained an entire machine learning network, minus the backpropagation.
 The network would be trained elsewhere, then downloaded to the chip.

+All three threshold gates were downloaded to a Basys3 FPGA board and tested successfully.